-There’s no denying that a nurse is the pillar of healthcare; they are an integral part of the medical system and their sole job is to tend to the ailing.
+There’s no denying that a nurse is the pillar of healthcare.
+They are an integral part of the medical system.
+Their sole job is to tend to the sick.
 However, nursing is a profession that demands a great deal of personal sacrifice.
-A nurse’s life is surrounded by obstacles, hurdles, and various challenges which they must take head on.
-Learning how to be a good nurse is an ongoing process, and good nurse qualities can be gained at any time.
+A nurse’s life is surrounded by obstacles, hurdles, and various challenges.
+Which they must take head on.
+Learning how to be one of the successful nurses in the world today is an ongoing process, and good nurse qualities can be gained at any time.

 Aspiring nurses can become great ones for sure, if only they learn the 6 traits which are common in all successful nurses.
 Just ask any nurse and they will tell you the same.
 Here are the top 6 habits of successful nurses:

 Have you ever come across a nurse who leaves their patient’s room untidy?
 Most probably you haven’t.
 That’s because successful nurses are meticulous and attentive and hence, they are respected and loved by their colleagues and patients.
 Whether it is an old, rusty IV tube or a choked trash bin in a patient’s room, they will take care of it all.
 Nurses cannot depend on luck!

 That’s true, and successful nurses follow this piece of little wisdom in their everyday lives.
 In fact, it is the one thing that makes them good at what they do.
 They never rush and don’t fail under pressure.
 They always smile and analyze each situation before taking deliberate action.

 3. Taking Shortcuts is a Big “No” For Them